 The Deepwater Horizon spill resulted in an estimated 176.4 million gallons (4.2 million barrels) of oil, according to CNN.

-A Department of Justice report, released in mid-September, relied on satellite data instead of Taylor Energy-supplied numbers.
-This report suggests that about 250 to 700 barrels a day (that's roughly 3.8 million gallons to 10 million gallons a year), are leaking into the ocean.
+A Department of Justice report, released in September 2018, relied on satellite data instead of Taylor Energy's numbers.
+This report suggested about 250 to 700 barrels a day (that's roughly 10,000 to 30,000 gallons a day), are leaking into the ocean.

-The DOJ report comes at a critical time for both the federal government, represented by the Department of the Interior, and Taylor Energy.
+The latest findings come at a critical time for both the federal government, represented by the Department of the Interior, and Taylor Energy.
 The entities have been involved in a protracted legal battle as Taylor Energy seeks to recover more than $400 million left from a $666 million trust fund established in 2008 that was to be used to clean up the Mississippi Canyon-20.
-The energy company claims there is no active leak, and the oil that surveys have found is escaping naturally from the seafloor.
-The DOJ and DOI both maintain that Taylor Energy has not done its duty in plugging the site.

-According to The Washington Post, Taylor Energy and its contractors were asked to locate the the wells under the mudslide and cap them.
+According to the Washington Post, Taylor Energy and its contractors were asked to locate the the wells under the mudslide and cap them.
 If that was not possible, a device needed to be created to contain the leak.
-Taylor Energy was not allowed to drill or bore through the mudslide, however, due to concerns about exacerbating the spill.
+Taylor Energy did not drill or bore through the mudslide, however, due to concerns about exacerbating the spill.
 The company has plugged about a third of the 21 wells and erected a shield of some kind that was supposed to prevent the oil from leaking.

-Taylor Energy, which sold all its oil and gas assets to Korea National Oil Corporation and Samsung C&T Corporation in 2008, maintains a single employee — company President William Pecue.
-Pecue has maintained that the leak is an "act of God under the legal definition."
+Taylor Energy, which sold all its oil and gas assets to Korea National Oil Corporation and Samsung C&T Corporation in 2008, maintains just one employee, company President William Pecue.
+Pecue has argued the leak is an "act of God under the legal definition."